 Climbing for Clouded Leopards

-Join us for the fourth annual Climbing for Clouded Leopards fundraiser at the Texas Rock Gym!
-Last year’s event raised over $4000 to support clouded leopard research and conservation efforts.
+Join us for the fifth annual Climbing for Clouded Leopards fundraiser at the Texas Rock Gym!
+Proceeds from this event support clouded leopard research and conservation efforts.

 5:00 – 9:00 p.m.

 - There will be a silent auction and raffle again this year!
 The silent auction will include art created by Houston Zoo animals.

 - All ages are welcome, and no climbing experience is necessary.

 - Overflow parking will be across the street in the VFW parking lot.

 - A yoga class will be offered on a first come, first serve basis from 7 – 8 p.m. for a $10 drop-in charge.

 - Karbach Brewing has generously donated beer for the event.
 Drink tickets will be available for a donation of at least $5.

 Check back for additional details and a schedule as we get closer to the event.

 Proceeds will benefit the Bornean Clouded Leopard Programme to assist with radio collaring and camera trap research and conservation efforts.
 The Borneo Clouded Leopard Programme was founded in January of 2007 to study the behavior and distribution of Bornean wildcats, the effects of habitat destruction on population numbers, and to investigate threats to wild populations from hunting and trade.
 To learn more about their work, please visit their blog: